 I believe strongly ‘that the challenges we currently face over environmental change are sufficiently nuanced and complex to deny the application of singular solutions.
 For this reason he has devoted his energy towards developing an understanding of the cultural implications of change and the role that the cultural community has in re-assimilating societal perceptions of land, ownership, responsibility and belonging.Simon Read

 Simon Read has for many years now played a pioneering role as an artist who works across many disciplines to engage seriously with environmental issues.
-This he does both directly by the way he lives (on a seagoing barge), where he works (teaching and researching in higher education at Middlesex University) and what he makes (drawings, plans, constructions, inventions), and through the people and organisations who seek him out for collaborations and partnership work.
-His sea-going life has equipped him especially pertinently for consultations on watery landscapes, coastal erosion, estuarine and shoreline strategies, for which he is determined to play a seriously artistic role as an inventor/intervener, not as a provider of aesthetic diversions. ‘ My point is that our understanding of where we are – landscape, land and so on – is very much a cultural construct and is one that we’ve inherited from the 18th century if not before.’
+This he does both directly by the way he for many years lived (on a seagoing barge), where he works (teaching and researching in higher education at Middlesex University) and what he makes (drawings, plans, constructions, inventions), and through the people and organisations who seek him out for collaborations and partnership work.
+His sea-going life equipped him especially pertinently for consultations on watery landscapes, coastal erosion, estuarine and shoreline strategies, for which he is determined to play a seriously artistic role as an inventor/intervener, not as a provider of aesthetic diversions.